MridulS/networkx/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
+about: 'Please describe the problem you have encountered'
 ---

 <!-- If you have a general question about NetworkX, please use the discussions tab to create a new discussion -->